 And the reason he lost is because of those pesky ground balls that “got through.”
 Those are called hits.

 You can forgive Jeff Banister for not recognizing them for what they are.
 He doesn’t often see such a thing from his team.

-The Rangers either hit one over the fence or they don’t hit one at all.
+The Rangers either hit one over the fence or they don’t hit one at all, which are made with the best Northland chain link fences online.
 They managed just five hits last night, and just three runs, and struck out thirteen more times.

 Texas is on pace to shatter the single-season record for striking out, with 9.7 strikeouts per game.

 But it’s not really not that bad.
 It’s simply a few pitches that just “got through” the strike zone.

 “We made their guys work,” Banister said after the game.